 Students planning to live on campus must make a reservation and deposit after being approved for admission.
 Deposits are \$100.00 for a residence hall room and \$200.00 for an apartment.
 Space is limited.
 A student is assigned to housing or placed on the waiting list only after he/she is approved for admission and makes the appropriate deposit.
+When the student moves off campus or graduates, the deposit may be refunded after the inspection of the residence hall or apartment is completed by the Office of Student Housing.
+In the event the student has an outstanding balance, the deposit is transferred to the student account.
 Housing is rented on a semester basis, but the college reserves the right to take possession at any time the administration deems advisable.